SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

-Drammer~\cite{van2016drammer} and RAMpage~\cite{van2018guardion} abuse this allocation policy by exhausting and freeing memory blocks in a predictable way, with the goal of placing a page-table page onto an available and vulnerable page frame.
-SMASH~\cite{de2021smash} consumes all the memory blocks that are smaller than 2\,MB and then requests additional 4\,KB page frames for JavaScript \texttt{ArrayBuffers}, which will force the buddy allocator to split a previously freed vulnerable 2\,MB memory block.
-The split vulnerable 4\,KB page frame is predicted to host JavaScript \texttt{ArrayBuffer}.
-Similar to SMASH, CATTmew~\cite{cheng2019cattmew} exhausts the memory blocks that are smaller than or equal to the DIMM row size.
-Then the buddy alloctor is forced to split a large memory block that is twice the row-size when the attacker allocates 4\,KB attacker pages and uses \texttt{mmap} for 4\,KB page-table page allocations.
-As such, page-table pages are likely to {be} placed onto vulnerable pages next to attacker pages.
+Drammer~\cite{van2016drammer} and RAMpage~\cite{van2018guardion} abuse this allocation policy by exhausting and freeing memory blocks in a predictable way, with the goal of placing a page-table page onto an available and vulnerable page frame. {However, they are highly like to cause OOM.}{ Besides, to abuse the policy, both attacks must use the Android ION interface, which has been deprecated by recent android kernel versions.} SpecHammer (kernel exploit)~\cite{tobahspechammer} and GadgetHammer~\cite{YTobah2024gogogadget} leverage the policy to create memory pressure, which will probably force the kernel to use a vulnerable user page to store targeted kernel stack variables.
+SMASH~\cite{de2021smash} consumes all the memory blocks that are smaller than 2\,MB and then requests additional 4\,KB page frames for JavaScript \texttt{ArrayBuffers}, which forces the buddy allocator to split a previously freed vulnerable 2\,MB memory block.
+The split vulnerable 4\,KB page frame is predicted to host JavaScript \texttt{ArrayBuffer}. {If many blocks smaller than than 2\,MB are exhausted, it might cause OOM.
+Besides, 2\,MB memory blocks are supported by transparent huge pages (THPs), which are not available by default in the recent browsers.} This non-default configuration also renders another browser-oriented exploit (i.e., rowhammer.js~\cite{gruss2016rowhammer}) ineffective.
+CATTmew~\cite{cheng2019cattmew} exhausts the memory blocks that are smaller than or equal to the DIMM row size (e.g., 256\,KB).
+Then the buddy allocator is forced to split a large memory block that is twice the row-size when the attacker allocates 4\,KB attacker pages and uses \texttt{mmap} for 4\,KB page-table page allocations.
+By doing so, page-table pages are likely to {be} placed onto vulnerable pages next to the attacker pages.